codeforamerica/bizport/README.md

 ### Deploying to Heroku Container Registry and Runtime
 Heroku's Container Registry and Runtime is a service specifically for deploying Docker containers.
 BizPort's docker-compose file specifies two containers, `web` and `db`, but Heroku will simply connect the `web` container to its hosted DB service, so we only need to deploy the `web` container.

+If this is the first time you're using Heroku's container service, you'll need to install the plugin with `heroku plugins:install heroku-container-registry`
+Further setup instructions, if needed, are available at https://devcenter.heroku.com/articles/container-registry-and-runtime

-To do this, first log in to Heroku's Docker container registry: `heroku container:login` The application can then be deployed with `heroku container:push`
+Log in to Heroku's Docker container registry: `heroku container:login` The application can then be deployed with `heroku container:push`

 That's it!